 In general, traders never plan to take physical possession of the currency, they simply make predictions on currency pairs to take advantage of market movements.

 - Trade spot forex market with customisable leverage up to 500:1 and use our platforms on mobile, tablet and web.

 - Trade over 60 currency pairs in the world in the largest and most liquid market by opening a demo account today with ADSS

 - Diversify your existing portfolio and hedge against other financial investments

 - Access advanced charting tools and analysis with more than 50 indicators and customise to your own needs

-- Regulated by the Central Bank of UAE, Securities & Futures Commission (SFC) in Hong Kong, Financial Conduct Authority (FCA) in the UK
+- Regulated by the Securities And Commodities Authority (SCA) in the UAE and the Financial Conduct Authority (FCA) in the UK

 - Find help and assistance with our institutional standard of customer care for new traders and professionals alike